The Cleveland Show: Critical response

-The Cleveland Show initially received mixed reviews from critics.
-Review aggregator Metacritic gave the show a score of 57 out of 100.
 Tom Shales of The Washington Post spoke very negatively about both the show and MacFarlane himself, describing him as "no better than the dirty old man hanging around playgrounds with naughty pictures or risque jokes as lures".
 Roberto Bianco of USA Today wrote a similarly negative review, suggesting that the easiest fix for its problem was "cancellation".
 John McWhorter of The New Republic called it "a patronizing mess" and "basically Family Guy in blackface".
 He added: "What isn't black in it is so shamelessly ripped off from Family Guy that it's hard to believe it's the product of creators who are usually so studiously 'post-' obvious stunts of the sort."
+Matt Rouse of TV Guide wrote, "The lamest, most unnecessary spin-off since Private Practice, Cleveland rests on the shoulders of the hopelessly bland title character."